 and when the grass of the meadows is wet with dew,

 let them run on it and trample it with their bare feet;

 let them rest peacefully when a tree invites them to sleep beneath its shade;

 let them shout and laugh when the sun wakes them in the morning.”

 I like to go searching for these short quotes.

-It doesn't take a lot of time to read these sentences, yet we can quickly understand our relationship with our children.
+Reading these sentences doesn't take a lot of time, yet we can quickly understand our relationship with our children.

 We want them to grow up happy, yet we worry about their future.